Velosurance bicycle insurance

 Uninsured motorist

-Getting hit by a car is every cyclist's worst nightmare, and unfortunately, it's a very real risk for anyone who shares the road with motor vehicles.
-This works similarly to uninsured/underinsured motorist coverage on an auto insurance policy, handling medical expenses, physical therapy, mental health services, lost wages, and other costs resulting from being struck by a vehicle.
-For cyclists who commute, train on roads, or ride during low-visibility hours, this coverage is essential protection that standard health insurance may not adequately address.
+Getting hit by a car is every cyclist's worst nightmare.
+It is also a very real risk for anyone who shares the road with motor vehicles.
+Some policies offer optional uninsured motorist coverage that take care medical expenses, physical therapy, mental health services, lost wages, and other costs resulting from being struck by a vehicle.
+For cyclists who commute, train on roads, or ride during low-visibility hours, this coverage may provide important financial protection that standard health insurance may not adequately address.

 Liability coverage

-In our increasingly litigious society, liability protection is crucial for cyclists who ride in proximity to others.
-This optional coverage protects you from personal liability if you're involved in an accident that results in injury, property damage, or even death of another person.
-Whether you're riding on public streets, shared bike paths, or anywhere you might encounter other cyclists, motorists, or pedestrians, liability coverage provides legal protection and financial security.
-The best policies offer limits up to $500,000, which often meets the underlying coverage requirements for umbrella insurance policies.
+In our increasingly litigious society, the optional liability coverage may protect riders from personal liability triggered by injury, property damage, or even death of another person.
+Some providers offer coverage limits up to $500,000, which often meets the underlying coverage requirements for umbrella insurance policies.

 cyclists close to pedestrians